 - Fluctuating prices can save you quite a bit of money.
 Store-bought computers usually have stagnant or ever-increasing prices, whereas individual parts sell for more or less, depending on the time of year.
 This process could work against you if you’re rushing the process and buy all of the parts as quickly as possible.

 - Your gaming PC won’t be outdated in a couple of years.
 According to Apex Gaming PCs, most gaming computers are outdated within four to five years.
 Instead of buying a new one to stay current, you can replace the outdated parts for a fraction of the price of a brand-new computer.

 - You’ll be able to flip parts whenever you’re done with them.
-Lots of people don’t care if their computers are outdated so that you can sell used parts to them.
-After a few years, replace the parts and put them on eBay or Facebook Marketplace to make some money from the exchange.
+Many people don’t care if their computers are outdated, so you can sell used parts to them.
+After a few years, replace the parts and put them on eBay or Facebook Marketplace to make money from the exchange.

 Building a computer for gaming is an excellent way to ensure you’ll always have the edge over your competition.